University Junior High School: Secondary school

 The school was operated by AISD for thirty-four school years, from 1933 through 1967.
 From 1956 to 1957 the facility also served as a temporary home to Allan Junior High School, whose campus had been badly damaged by a fire in March 1956; both schools operated in the same building, with UJH holding shortened classes in the mornings and Allan meeting in the afternoons.
-University Junior High was the first public middle school in Austin to become racially integrated, accepting non-white students beginning with the 1957–58 school year.
+University Junior High was the first public junior high school in Austin to become racially integrated, accepting non-white students beginning with the 1957–58 school year.

 University building

 After the 1966–67 academic year AISD closed the school, and the university devoted the building first to its School of Music and later to elements of the College of Education and the Division for Continuing Education.
-In 1991 the university's Child Care Center for university and state employees opened in the former UJH facility, and the School of Social Work moved into the building in 1994; today these two programs continue to occupy the facility, which is now referred to as the School of Social Work Building.
+In 1991 the university's Child Care Center for university and state employees opened in the former UJH facility, and the School of Social Work moved into the building in 1994; these two programs to occupied the facility referred to as the School of Social Work Building.

+In 1995, under the leadership of Dean Barbara White—the first African American dean at the University of Texas—the School of Social Work commissioned distinguished local artist Raúl Valdez to create the mural "Heart & Soul."
+The artwork, prominently displayed in the building's grand staircase, depicted scenes of social challenges, injustice, resilience, hope, and the pursuit of social justice, serving as a visual embodiment of the school's mission and providing inspiration for generations of social work students, scholars, and visitors.

 The former school site was added to the National Register of Historic Places on April 19, 2001, in recognition of its significance in the development of the university's campus architecture and the history of pedagogical research and teacher education in Texas.